Locate Requests for Design or Survey

 Including underground utility facilities in the design of any major construction project benefits everyone involved.
 Nothing is more frustrating than to plan, design, and anticipate construction but then find out there are underground utilities within the area that require revisions to the original plan.
 This is a very costly mistake.
 Designing your project by including the utilities at the beginning of this phase is a win-win solution.
 Design Locates are defined as requests for maps and/or marking of utilities during the planning stage of a project.
 This may be done several months prior to any excavation taking place.
 Each utility handles the process differently, however, and provides this service as a courtesy.

 New Project – Facility Contact List Request

-- If your project is still in the design stages and you need facility maps or markings of the utilities at the future project site for surveying purposes, call DIGLINE at 811 or complete the Pre-Design Form online to submit a Pre-Design Locate Request.
-Since no digging will take place, Pre-Designs do not fall under Idaho Code and do not obligate Member utilities to respond.
+- If your project is still in the design stages and you need facility maps or markings of the utilities at the future project site for surveying purposes, call DIGLINE at 811 or complete the Design Form online to submit a Design Locate Request.
+Since no digging will take place, Designs requests do not fall under Idaho Code and do not obligate Member utilities to respond.
 However, most will do so as a courtesy.
 Those utilities that choose to respond have up to 10 days to do so once the ticket has been processed.